 Where It Shines

 Sustainability.
-Most people give up tracking within 30 days. ooddle does not require it.
+Many people give up tracking within 30 days. ooddle does not require it.
 The Metabolic and Optimize pillars give you nutrition direction without the daily logging burden.
+We focus on patterns and frameworks, not gram-by-gram precision.

 Where It Falls Short